viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 > We should separate data schema from data representation.

-The purpose of this article is to illustrate how to implement Clojure approach of data validation in other programming languages using JSON schema.
+The purpose of this article is to illustrate how to implement Clojure approach of data validation in other programming languages using JSON Schema.

 This article is made of 4 parts:

-1. How to express a data schema using **JSON schema**
+1. How to express a data schema using **JSON Schema**
-1. How to **validate** data against a JSON schema
+1. How to **validate** data against a JSON Schema
 1. The **benefits** of separating between data schema and data representation
 1. The **costs** of separating between data schema and data representation